Attryy/Setting-up-your-Python-ML-system/README.md

 Download the .deb from https://atom.io/
 You can simply right-click to install it.
 Did you notice that earlier we put an alias in our .bashrc for Atom?
-We did this so that Atom would open using our new version of Python instead of the one installed by default on our system.
+We did this so that Atom would be aware our new version of Python instead of the one installed by default on our system.
 ` $ atom36`

 Note: I'm not saying that Atom is better than your editor-of-choice, merely that I prefer it to others I have used.
+Learning Atom's keyboard shortcuts for the most common editing tasks will make you noticeably more productive.

 #### B. Jupyter Themer
 We installed Jupyter above.
 We then installed Jupyter-themer.
 I prefer dark themes for when I code so I use the color 'midnignt'.
 Go to the Jupyter-themer page and see what you might like best.